pygame/pygame/docs/reST/ref/surface.rst

       | :sg:`set_colorkey(None) -> None`

       Set the current color key for the Surface.
-When blitting this Surface onto a destination, and pixels that have the same color as the colorkey will be transparent.
+When blitting this Surface onto a destination, any pixels that have the same color as the colorkey will be transparent.
 The color can be an ``RGB`` color or a mapped color integer.
 If None is passed, the colorkey will be unset.